wdfeer/wdf-Unciv-Rebalance/README.md

 # wdf-Unciv-Rebalance

-A mod for Unciv that does not add any new content, rebalances Nations and Policies in the Civ V - Gods & Kings ruleset.
+A mod for Unciv that does not add any new content, rebalances Nations, Policies and Beliefs in the Civ V - Gods & Kings ruleset.